carpentries-incubator/cwl-novice-tutorial/_episodes/script.md

 > ## Exercise 3:
 >
-> Since we are using `echo` in the script (as shown below) - what is the apprproiate `type` in the `outputs` section of following code block to capture standard output?
+> Since we are using `echo` in the script (as shown below) - what is the appropriate `type` in the `outputs` section of following code block to capture standard output?
 >
 > class: CommandLineTool
 > cwlVersion: v1.1